Tony Jefferson: Baltimore Ravens (second stint)

 On February 24, 2022, Jefferson re-signed with the Ravens.

-On August 30, 2022, Jefferson was released by the Ravens.
+On August 30, Jefferson was released by the Ravens.

 New York Giants

 On September 1, 2022, Jefferson signed with the New York Giants practice squad.
 Jefferson was elevated from the practice squad for Week 1 and Week 2 games against the Tennessee Titans and Carolina Panthers.
-On October 8, 2022, he was promoted to the active roster.

-On October 15, 2022, he was placed on injured reserve with a foot injury.
+On October 8, he was promoted to the active roster.
+On October 15, Jefferson was placed on injured reserve with a foot injury.
 On December 3, Jefferson was activated from injured reserve.
+Jefferson finished the season with 24 tackles.

+Retirement

+On May 25, 2023, Jefferson announced that he was retiring from professional football and would be re-joining the Baltimore Ravens organization in a scouting capacity.

+On May 28, 2024, Jefferson announced that he was coming out of retirement and was seeking to play in the 2024 NFL season.

+Los Angeles Chargers

+On June 14, 2024, Jefferson signed with the Los Angeles Chargers.
+He was released on August 29, and re-signed to the practice squad.
+He was promoted to the active roster on September 26 and released four days later, and signed back to the practice squad.
+He was promoted back to the active roster a few weeks later.

+On March 24, 2025, Jefferson re-signed with the Chargers on a one-year contract.
+He was released on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+On September 15, Jefferson was elevated to the active roster for the Chargers' Week 2 matchup against the Las Vegas Raiders.
+He was signed to the active roster on September 18.